Reasonable Accommodations at Work

 ADHD?
 Covered.
 Autism?
 Covered.
 Anxiety, depression, bipolar disorder, sensory processing differences?
 All potentially covered.
 The Irish Human Rights and Equality Commission has confirmed this in its published guidance.

 In the UK, the Equality Act 2010 paints a similar picture.
-ADHD and autism are recognised as meeting the threshold for disability protection where they have a substantial and long-term adverse effect on day-to-day activities.
+ADHD and autism are recognised as potentially meeting the threshold for disability protection where they have a substantial and long-term adverse effect on day-to-day activities.
 ACAS guidance explicitly states that a worker does not need a formal diagnosis to be considered disabled under the Act.

 This one keeps people stuck for years.
 Adult ADHD and autism assessment waiting lists in Ireland can stretch well beyond two years.
-NHS waiting times in the UK are no better.But under both Irish and UK law, a formal diagnosis is not a prerequisite for requesting support.
+NHS waiting times in the UK are no better.
+But under both Irish and UK law, a formal diagnosis is not a prerequisite for requesting support.
 ACAS is clear that employers should provide support whether or not the worker has a diagnosis.

-In Ireland, Section 16 of the Employment Equality Acts focuses on the employer's duty to take "appropriate measures" to enable the employee to do their job.
-Nowhere does it say "but only after they produce a diagnosis."Does having a diagnosis help?
+In Ireland, Section 16 of the Employment Equality Acts focuses on the employer's duty to take appropriate measures to enable the employee to do their job.
+Nowhere does it say "but only after they produce a diagnosis."

+Does having a diagnosis help?
 Often, yes.

-A letter from a GP, psychologist, or psychiatrist gives weight to a request and helps the employer understand what they're working with.
-But the absence of a diagnosis doesn't mean the absence of a right.
-If you're struggling, you're allowed to say so.
+A letter from a GP, psychologist, or psychiatrist gives weight to a request and helps the employer understand what they are working with.
+But the absence of a diagnosis does not mean the absence of a right.
+If you are struggling, you are allowed to say so.

+For most people, it is a conversation.
+That is it.
 You talk to your manager or HR.
-You explain what's making your work harder than it needs to be.
+You explain what is making your work harder than it needs to be.
 You suggest some changes.
-In most cases, that's enough.
+In most cases, that is enough.
 No tribunal.
 No formal complaint.
 Just a straightforward chat about what would help.

 The legal framework exists as a backstop, not a starting point.
-Section 16 of the Employment Equality Acts places a positive duty on employers to provide "appropriate measures."
-The landmark Supreme Court case Nano Nagle School v Daly (2019) went further, clarifying that employers must consider redistributing any tasks or duties, not just peripheral ones, provided it doesn't create a disproportionate burden.
+Section 16 of the Employment Equality Acts places a positive duty on employers to provide appropriate measures.
+The landmark Supreme Court case Nano Nagle School v Daly (2019) went further, clarifying that employers must consider redistributing any tasks or duties, not just peripheral ones, provided it does not create a disproportionate burden.
+Most employers will not fight you on a request for noise-cancelling headphones or a quieter desk.
+The law is there for when they do.

-The test under Irish law is whether the accommodation would impose a "disproportionate burden" on the employer.
+The test under Irish law is whether the accommodation would impose a disproportionate burden on the employer.
 That assessment takes into account the cost, the size of the business, and whether public funding might help.
 The Reasonable Accommodation Fund, administered by the Department of Social Protection, exists specifically for this purpose.

 The Supreme Court in Nano Nagle put it plainly: the duty is not "infinite, or at large."
-An employer isn't required to create an entirely new role for you.
+An employer is not required to create an entirely new role for you.
 But they are required to seriously consider what adjustments could work.
 And the evidence consistently shows that most workplace accommodations cost nothing.
 They involve simple changes to how tasks are structured, how communication happens, or how the physical environment is set up.

 In the UK, the equivalent term is "reasonable adjustments," and the principle is the same.
 For most of what neurodivergent employees actually need, the cost to the employer is negligible.

 This is the one that lives rent-free in people's heads.
 The guilt.
-The nagging sense that needing support means being less capable than the person at the next desk.It doesn't.
-Accommodations don't give you an unfair advantage.
-They remove a barrier that exists for you but not for your colleagues.
+The nagging sense that needing support means being less capable than the person at the next desk.
+It does not.

-The Labour Court in Ireland has put it clearly: the purpose is to place a person with a disability in a position where they can participate in employment on an equal footing.If everyone else can focus with background noise and you can't, a quiet workspace isn't a perk.
-It's what allows you to do the job you were hired to do.
-That's not special treatment.
-That's the playing field being levelled.
+If everyone else can focus with background noise and you cannot, a quiet workspace is not a perk.
+It is what allows you to do the job you were hired to do.
+That is not special treatment.
+That is the playing field being levelled.

 In the UK, failure to provide reasonable adjustments is a specific category of disability discrimination under the Equality Act 2010.
 If the failure makes your position untenable, constructive dismissal claims can follow.